Colack/Colack/README.md

 ## Development Environment

-I primarily utilize **Garuda Linux** as my development environment, leveraging its powerful command-line tools and package management system to facilitate efficient coding practices.
+Although I have utilized multiple Operating Systems, I lean towards linux environments, specifically **Garuda Linux**, an Arch-based Linux environment, as its powerful command-line tools and package management system helps make programming more efficient for me.
+I also appreciate the open source and free desktop environments.

 ## GitHub Statistics